liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/integration-docs/springboot/using-springboot-with-maven.md

     </project>
     ```

+## Configure the changelog location

-5. Create a text file called `changelog.sql` or use the changelog file from the `examples` directory.
+1. Create a text file called `changelog.sql` or use the changelog file from the `examples` directory.
 Liquibase also supports the `.xml`, `.yaml`, or `.json` changelog formats.

-6. Specify the location of the changelog file
+1. Specify the location of the changelog file

     === "application.properties file"